Overview

 Altitude Adherence

 For flights with GPS track data, we check altitude at each published checkpoint waypoint.
-A flight is considered "compliant" at a checkpoint if its altitude is within ±300 feet of the published altitude requirement.
+A flight is recorded as "within the published altitude" at a checkpoint if its altitude is within ±300 feet of the published (voluntary) altitude.
 Altitude adherence data is only available for track-based classifications, not for estimated flights.

 What This Data Shows — and What It Doesn't